Introducing Melons to Baby between 8-10 Months Old |

 The Goodness of Cantaloupe and Melons for Baby

-Cantaloupe, Watermelon and other melons are high Vitamin A, Vitamin C and even Calcium.
 The cantaloupe has an amazing concentration of beta-carotene making it a must have for healthy vision and eye development.
 Just 1 cup contains approximately 100 % of the USRDA for Vitamin A. Melons are a healthy and nutritious fruit option for your little one.
-Soothing and watery, full of beta carotene, melons are sure to be one of baby's favorite foods.
+Soothing and watery, full of beta carotene, melons are sure to be one of baby’s favorite foods.

-When can I introduce Cantaloupe, Watermelon and Melons to my baby?
+When Can I Introduce Cantaloupe, Watermelon and Melons to my Baby?

 Cantaloupe and Melons may be introduced to baby from 8 months of age though some introduce it as early as 6 months of age.
 Please be aware that some babies may experience rashes from melons of all types.
 If your baby has a rash that maybe traced to melon, this is most likely due to the melon's "acidity" and not to an allergy.
 As always, we encourage you to consult your pediatrician about introducing foods to your baby; generalities may not apply to all infants.